fortrabbit/blog/new-blog-layout.md

 ---
 title: A new blog layout, a new engine
 author: fl
-excerpt:    "Tinkering with static site generation."
+excerpt: Tinkering with static site generation.
 created: 2015-01-23
+published: true
+tags:
+  - chronicles
 ---

 # New blog same old bla bla